lorikayman/RebisTheory/src/lib/rebis_theory.md

 </BookCitation>

-If we rely onto those priciples, we can make a suggestion, that a the aforementioned peices have all the details required to assemble an impression of gremlins presented in a specific manner, which does not conflict with the presented in-game stories and encounters, but _further contextualizes and expands those concepts_, themes, and motifs within a world.
+If we rely onto those priciples, we can make a suggestion, that a the aforementioned peices _have all the details required to assemble an impression_ of gremlins presented in a specific manner, which does not conflict with the presented in-game stories and encounters, but _further deepens and expands those concepts_, themes, and motifs.

 ##### Duality of Nature and Nurture: Megastructure Builders